aimer1124/TypeScript-Learning/README.md

 1) In your repo settings → Secrets and variables → Actions, add these secrets:
    - GOOGLE_CLIENT_SECRET_JSON: the entire content of google_client_secret.json
    - GMAIL_TOKENS_JSON: the entire content of .credentials/gmail-token.json (created after the first local auth)
+   - GMAIL_QUERY and CODE_REGEX: the desired Gmail search query and code regex pattern
 2) A workflow is provided at .github/workflows/gmail-fetch.yml.
 It restores credentials from secrets and runs npm run gmail:fetch.
 3) You can adjust the schedule/filters/regex via workflow envs or repository secrets.